Knightflare15/Tetris/MASTER_README.md

 Important ideas:

-- OAuth 2.0 is an authorization framework;
+- OAuth 2.0 is fundamentally about delegated authorization, meaning a client can get tokens to access protected resources.
-- OpenID Connect adds identity on top of OAuth 2.0;
+- OpenID Connect adds a standardized identity layer on top of OAuth 2.0, which is why it is the correct mental model for "Sign in with Google" style flows.
-- `openid profile email` scopes are used for identity data;
+- The scopes `openid profile email` tell the provider that the app is requesting identity-oriented claims rather than just generic API access.
-- authorization code flow with PKCE is used;
+- The authorization code flow with PKCE is used because it is a modern and safer way to complete browser-based or app-assisted sign-in.
-- callback handling exchanges code for tokens;
+- The callback step exchanges the temporary authorization code for provider-issued tokens, which is where configuration mistakes or dependency failures often show up.
-- backend validates the ID token;
+- The backend validates the ID token before trusting any identity claims from the provider.
-- user is linked by provider subject and email.
+- The local app then links the external provider identity to a durable local user using provider subject and email information.

 You should know these terms: